Crown Prince Munhyo: Life

-Birthplace

-In Korean culture, the placenta of a royal child is considered a sacred object, believed to contain the essence of the child's life.
-It is often enshrined in a special place called "tae sil".
-In 1783, the placenta of Munhyoseoja, the crown prince of Joseon, was enshrined at Yongmunsa Temple in Yecheon, Gyeongbuk Province.
-The tae sil was located 50 meters away from Duunam Temple, near the back mountain of Daejangjeon.

-During the Japanese occupation, the Iwangjik (Office of the Royal Household) removed the contents of the tae sil, leaving only the tombstone.
-The tae sil was restored in 1977 after some destruction.
-It is located at 285-30 Yongmunsa-gil, Naechon-ri, Yongmun-myeon, Yecheon-gun, Gyeongsangbuk-do.
-The location of the tae sil is significant because Yecheon is an area with a deep connection to King Jeongjo, as it contains the birthplace of King Jeongjo's father, Crown Prince Sado.

 Tomb

-The tomb of Crown Prince Munhyo is called Hyochanggum (효창원).
-Originally, it was situated in Yongsan-gu, Seoul, alongside the tomb of his mother.
-However, it was forcibly relocated to Wondang-dong, Deogyang-gu, Goyang-si, and Gyeonggi-do during the Japanese occupation.
-As a result, it is currently situated alongside the tomb of Yi Soseon (의소세자, the son of King Yeongjo).
-The former site of Hyochanggum is now the location of Hyochang Park.
+Crown Prince Munhyo's tomb was first known as Hyochangmyo (효창원; 孝昌墓), then was later elevated to Hyochangwon (효창원; 孝昌園).
+It was initially situated in present-day Yongsan District, Seoul, 100 steps away from the tomb of his biological mother.
+However, it was relocated to the Seosamneung Cluster in Goyang, Gyeonggi Province, during the Japanese occupation.
+The former site of the two tombs is now occupied by Hyochang Park.

+Taesil

+In Korean culture, the placenta and umbilical cord of a royal child was considered a sacred object, believed to contain the essence of the child's life.
+It was often enshrined in a special place called taesil (태실).
+In 1783, the taesil of Crown Prince Munhyo was established at Yongmunsa Temple in Yecheon, North Gyeongsang Province.

+During the Japanese occupation, the Office of the Royal Household removed the contents of the taesil, leaving only the tombstone.
+The taesil was restored in 1977 after some destruction.

 Legacy

-After the 18th century, there was a growing trend toward producing paintings that realistically depicted scenes of the crown prince's enthronement or the Donggung rites associated with the crown prince's education.
-Works such as 'Munhyo Crown Prince Etiquette Record,' portraying the enthronement ceremony of Crown Prince Munhyo, and 'Wangseja Iphak Docheop', portraying the admission ceremony at Sungkyunkwan for Crown Prince Hyomyeong, serve as representative examples.
-These two paintings are important historical documents that provide insights into the life and culture of the Joseon court.
+After the 18th century, there was a growing trend toward producing paintings that realistically depicted scenes of the crown prince's investiture or the Eastern Palace rites associated with the crown prince's education.
+Works such as "Crown Prince Munhyo Etiquette Record", portraying the imvestiture of Crown Prince Munhyo, and "Wangseja Iphak Docheop", portraying the admission ceremony at Sungkyunkwan of Crown Prince Hyomyeong, serve as representative examples.
+Those two paintings are important historical documents that provide insights into the life and culture of the Joseon court.

-In 1782, upon the appointment of Prince Munhyo as the crown prince, the Qing imperial court sent a jade Buddha from Burma to wish for his longevity.
-This precious gift from a powerful neighbor symbolized the Qing court's support for the Joseon dynasty.
+In 1782, upon the appointment of Yi Yang as crown prince, the Qing imperial court sent a jade Buddha from Burma to wish for his longevity.
+This precious gift from a powerful neighbor symbolized Qing's support for Joseon.
 In response, King Jeongjo reconstructed Sungkyansa Temple to house the jade Buddha.
-However, the current whereabouts of the jade Buddha remain unknown.
+However, its current whereabouts remain unknown.

-King Jeongjo visited the tomb of Crown Prince Munhyo several times, and this is why the name of the hill in Yongsan-gu, Hyochanggun, is called "Geodunggogae" (거둥고개, lit. 'the hill where the king traveled').
+King Jeongjo visited Crown Prince Munhyo's tomb several times, and this is why the name of the hill in Yongsan District is called Geodunggogae (거둥고개; lit. the hill where the king traveled).

-Hongyebun (홍예분) was a village located in Singongdeok-dong, Mapo-gu, Seoul.
-It was located on the way to Hyochanggum, the tomb of Crown Prince Munhyo.
-The village was named after the appearance of the mound of Hyochanggum from a distance.
+Hongyebun (홍예분) was a village in Singongdeok-dong, Mapo District, Seoul.
+It was located on the way to Crown Prince Munhyo's tomb.
+The village was named after the appearance of the burial mound from a distance.
 The mound was shaped like a rainbow, and it was said to be a sign of the crown prince's good fortune.